saratoga8/home_cam_detection/README.md

-Detecting motion by camera and notifying user
+Detecting a motion by camera and notifying user
 ===================
 Regular camera can be connected to you computer and used for detecting any motion.
 When motion detected, notification will be sent to the user by messenger(e.g. Telegram or Slack)